LLNL/quandary/Readme.md

 The code builds into the executable `main`.
 It takes one argument being the name of the config file.
 The config file `AxC.cfg`, lists all possible config options.
 It is currently set to run the Alice-Cavity testcase (3x20 levels):
 * `./main AxC.cfg`

+## Documentation
+The documentation is under development.
+In the meantime, refer to the report that can be found in the `/doc/` folder.
+It lines out the underlying mathematical models as well as details on their implementation in Quandary.
+Many of the variable names in that documents have been adapoted throughout the code.